-- A. Service calls to: - 1.
-Correct the installation of your refrigerator. - 2.
-Instruct you how to use your refrigerator. - 3.
-Replace house fuses or correct house wiring or plumbing. - 4.
-Replace light bulbs. - B. Repairs when your refrigerator is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your refrigerator is designed to be repaired in the home. - D. Damage to your refrigerator caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any food loss due to product failure. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+A. Service calls to:

+- 1. Correct the installation of the refrigerator. - 2.
+Instruct you how to use the refrigerator. - Replace house fuses or correct house wiring or plumbing. - 4.
+Replace light bulbs. - B. Repairs when refrigerator is used in other than normal, single-family household use. - C. Pickup and delivery.
+This product is designed to be repaired in the home. - D. Damage to refrigerator caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any food loss due to product failure. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.